JackalJoe/USB-Docs/(3) Ultraseedbox Applications/Resilio Sync.md

 ### Adding your First Folder

-Before Syncing any file from your Ultraseedbox to another Device, you must tell Resilio what folders need to be included.
+Before Syncing any file from your Ultra.cc to another Device, you must tell Resilio what folders need to be included.

 ![](https://i.imgur.com/If7NUuZ.jpg)